scala/improvement-proposals/content/multi-source-extension-overloads.md

 ### Specification

+We make two changes to the [specification of extension methods](https://docs.scala-lang.org/scala3/reference/contextual/extension-methods.html).

+In the section [Translation of Extension Methods](https://docs.scala-lang.org/scala3/reference/contextual/extension-methods.html#translation-of-extension-methods), we make it clearer that the "desugared" version of the call site may require an explicit qualifier.
+This is not strictly a novelty of this SIP, since it could already happen with `given`s and implicit scopes, but this SIP adds one more case where this can happen.

+Previously:

+> So, the definition of circumference above translates to the following method, and can also be invoked as such:
+>
+> `<extension> def circumference(c: Circle): Double = c.radius * math.Pi * 2`
+>
+> `assert(circle.circumference == circumference(circle))`

+With this SIP:

+> So, the definition of circumference above translates to the following method, and can also be invoked as such:
+>
+> `<extension> def circumference(c: Circle): Double = c.radius * math.Pi * 2`
+>
+> `assert(circle.circumference == circumference(circle))`
+>
+> or
+>
+> `assert(circle.circumference == qualifierPath.circumference(circle))`
+>
+> for some `qualifierPath` in which `circumference` is actually declared.
+> Explicit qualifiers may be required when the extension method is resolved through `given` instances, implicit scopes, or disambiguated from several imports.

+---

-From the [specification of extension methods](https://docs.scala-lang.org/scala3/reference/contextual/extension-methods.html#translation-of-calls-to-extension-methods), we amend step 1. of "The precise rules for resolving a selection to an extension method are as follows."
+In the section [Translation of Calls to Extension Methods](https://docs.scala-lang.org/scala3/reference/contextual/extension-methods.html#translation-of-calls-to-extension-methods), we amend step 1. of "The precise rules for resolving a selection to an extension method are as follows."

 Previously: